frankomosh/bip353/README.md

 # BIP-353: DNS Payment Instructions

 ## Overview
-This repository is an experimental Rust implementation of BIP-353 for DNS-based Bitcoin payment instructions, proposal by Matt Corrallo and Bastien Teinturier(https://github.com/bitcoin/bips/blob/master/bip-0353.mediawiki).
+This repository is an experimental Rust implementation of BIP-353 for DNS-based Bitcoin payment instruction.
+Based on proposal by Matt Corrallo and Bastien Teinturier(https://github.com/bitcoin/bips/blob/master/bip-0353.mediawiki).
 The proof of concept (POC) encodes Bitcoin payment instructions in DNSSEC-signed DNS TXT records, allowing for human-readable Bitcoin addresses.
 For example, a human-readable address like `₿alice@example.com` securely resolves to any type of Bitcoin payment instruction: on-chain addresses, Lightning invoices, or Lightning offers.

 ### Goals
 The goal of this project is to make Bitcoin payments significantly more user-friendly while maintaining strong security guarantees through DNSSEC and avoiding privacy pitfalls of other approaches.